16 Pantry Organization Ideas You’ll Wish You Knew Before

 Clip and Hang Bags of Food

 You can finally put those pesky clip hangers for clothing to good use.
 Rather than letting bags of chips and other snacks pile up in your pantry, clip and hang them up on a small curtain rod underneath a shelf.
-Here are more brilliant uses for ordinary kitchen tools you never thought of.

 Use a Shower Organizer to Store Produce